WSTG - Latest

 - Collaborative: brainstorming is performed before the articles are written so the team can share ideas and develop a collective vision of the project.
 That means rough consensus, a wider audience and increased participation.

-This approach tends to create a defined Testing Methodology that will be:
+This approach tends to result in a defined Testing Methodology that will be:

 - Under quality control

 The problems to be addressed are fully documented and tested.
-It is important to use a method to test all known vulnerabilities and document all the security test activities.
+It is important to use various methods to test all the known vulnerabilities and document all the security test activities.

 What Is the OWASP Testing Methodology?

 Security testing will never be an exact science where a complete list of all possible issues that should be tested can be defined.
-Indeed, security testing is only an appropriate technique for testing the security of web applications under certain circumstances.
+In fact, security testing is only one of the several suitable techniques for testing the security of web applications under certain circumstances.
 The goal of this project is to collect all the possible testing techniques, explain these techniques, and keep the guide updated.
-The OWASP Web Application Security Testing method is based on the black box approach.
-The tester knows nothing or has very little information about the application to be tested.
+The OWASP Web Application Security Testing methodology is based on the black box approach.
+The tester has little to no information about the application to be tested.

 The testing model consists of: